Temiyaks/CV/README.md

 # CV
-i used table tags to create a CV
+I used a table tags to create a CV